Trelissick Park Group logo

 Predators

 As well as keeping plant pests (weeds) under control in Trelissick Park, there are continual efforts to control animal pests (predators).
+The Wellington Regional Council (Greater Wellington) has been very proactive for many years in regional predator elimination and control, as has the Wellington City Council in city parks and reserves.

 Pest animals in Trelissick Park

-To a lesser extent, mice can be considered predators, as well as feral cats anywhere in the park and some domestic cats on park boundaries near residential areas.
+There are ongoing problems with rats, stoats and other mustelids, hedgehogs, and rabbits.
+Of particular concern are rats and stoats which kill native birds and eat the eggs in their nests.
+To a lesser extent, mice can be considered predators, as well as feral cats, and some domestic cats on park boundaries near residential areas.
 Dogs off-leash, off-track and not under control can be fatal for fledgling native birds.
 And it should be mentioned that there are a very small minority of the human visitors to the park who damage or destroy the native fish and eels and the native birds or their habitat.

 Pest species in the park can include: